 The evidence is clear.
 Home birth is not only safe – it is, in some cases, safer for the majority of women.
 The reduction in interventions (and therefore the risk of iatrogenic harm) is a major selling point in favour of home birth.
 When you think about the differences between the two settings, it’s hardly a surprise.
 When our pets are pregnant and about to give birth, they don’t travel away from their sanctuary – they hole up in a warm, dark space – usually a wardrobe or under their owner’s bed – and give birth somewhere they feel safe and protected.

 Giving birth under fluorescent tubes, with people you’ve never met, milling about and putting pressure on you, lest you “fail to progress” is so against the nature of physiological birth, it’s no wonder hospital birth results in more interventions.
 My own first labour was augmented with syntocinon – synthetic oxytocin – presumably because stress caused my contractions to slow down.
 After the shift change of midwives, I started to lose energy and momentum.
 I was also stressed by being prevented from eating (I had gestational diabetes and had thrown up my dinner from the night before after being a little too liberal with wonderful entonox).
-I did all I was told during that labour – from having an epidural as a matter of course (in case my fat body couldn’t give birth naturally and I’d need a caesarian, they said) to readily agreeing to induction because of the gestational diabetes, I simply toed the line entirely.
+I did all I was told during that labour – from having an epidural as a matter of course (in case my fat body couldn’t give birth naturally and I’d need a caesarean, they said) to readily agreeing to induction because of the gestational diabetes, I simply toed the line entirely.

 Unfortunately “doing as you’re told” isn’t always the protective act you’d hope when it comes to labour and birth, though.
 Whilst I avoided induction, as my daughter decided to come at 39w gestation, the rest of it was not as beautiful an experience as I’d hoped.
-Whilst I narrowly avoided an emergency caesarian, I did beg for an episiotomy as I was so exhausted.
+Whilst I narrowly avoided an emergency caesarean, I did beg for an episiotomy as I was so exhausted.
 The midwives encouraged me to “birth the baby before the doctor comes” but I wasn’t really interested in a competition.
 Nor was I all that interested in the end result of the labour by that point: I simply wanted it all to be over.
 Which wasn’t the way I’d imagined I’d feel about my daughter’s birth at all.

 The evidence: explored